Robin-Y-Ding-columbia/Robin-Y-Ding-columbia.github.io/_pages/about.md

 I received my M.S. degree in Computer Science at Columbia University in Dec.
 2019, and B.E. degree in Software Engineering at University of Electronic Science and Technology of China in July 2018.

-**Contact me by email:** first_name [dot] last_name [at] columbia [dot] edu
+**Contact me by email:** yrbding [at] cs [dot] columbia [dot] edu

 News
 ======
+- Dec.
+2021: "VELVET: a noVel Ensemble Learning approach to automatically locate VulnErable sTatements" got accepted by SANER 2022.

 - May.
-2021: "Deep Learning based Vulnerability Detection: Are We There Yet?" got accepted by TSE!
+2021: "Deep Learning based Vulnerability Detection: Are We There Yet?" got accepted by TSE.

 - Feb.
-2021: "CODIT: Code Editing with Tree-Based Neural Models" got accepted by ICSE 2021 Journal First Track!
+2021: "CODIT: Code Editing with Tree-Based Neural Models" got accepted by ICSE 2021 Journal First Track.

-- August 2020: "CODIT: Code Editing with Tree-Based Neural Models" got accepted by TSE!
+- August 2020: "CODIT: Code Editing with Tree-Based Neural Models" got accepted by TSE.

-- July 2020: "Patching as Translation: The data and the metaphor" got accepted by ASE 2020!
+- July 2020: "Patching as Translation: The data and the metaphor" got accepted by ASE 2020.

 Publications
 ======